Pacific Daily News: History

 In February 2021, former lieutenant governor, senator, and local businessman Kaleo Moylan purchased the Pacific Daily News from subsidiaries of the Gannett Company.
 Moylan's acquisition of the Pacific Daily News returned the media company to local ownership after 50 years of ownership by Gannett.

+The newspaper suspended its Saturday and Sunday editions in January 2023.
+Its final print edition was published on March 31, 2023.
+From now on, the publication will be online only.

 Contents

 The Pacific Daily News ("PDN" as nicknamed by locals) offers readers the latest local headlines and stories covering Guam, Micronesia and the Pacific Rim region, along with breaking news from the United States and the world.
 Most of what the PDN covers usually involves political matters and issues affecting those living on Guam.

 In addition, the PDN also features a weekly entertainment section published each Friday called "GuamPika", which is geared towards visitors to the island.

 It is one of two newspapers on Guam, the other being The Guam Daily Post.
 The Marianas Variety, out of Saipan, offers competition in the Commonwealth of the Northern Mariana Islands.